camunda/blog.camunda.org/content/post/2019/11/cawemo-release-integrations-visual-comparison.md

 [You can learn more about Cawemo’s integrations with the rest of the Camunda stack here.](https://docs.camunda.org/cawemo/latest/technical-guide/integrations/)

-### Embed Snippets For Up-To-Date Documentation {#embed-snippets-for-up-to-date-documentation}
+### Up-To-Date Documentation of Processes in Production {#embed-snippets-for-up-to-date-documentation}

 Teams often maintain documentation for their process models in Confluence (or similar tools) alongside other important background information about the project.
 In a case where a model changes frequently, keeping the documentation up-to-date can be a pain.

 Cawemo supports embed snippets for models so that the current version of a model is always available, no manual updating required.
-With Cawemo’s Modeler and Engine integration, this applies also to models that have been synced to Cawemo.
+These snippets can be added to any HTML page, including wiki pages or issue tracking.
+With Cawemo’s Modeler and Engine integration, this applies also to models that have been synced to Cawemo, for example everything that is deployed to your production engines.